Vitamin D deficiency symptoms

 Vitamin D deficiency occurs when the body does not get enough Vitamin D through sunlight, diet, or supplements.
 This vitamin is critical for calcium absorption, bone health, and the regulation of the immune system.
 Not enough vitamin D can make your bones weak, your immune system weaker, and you might get sick more often.

 Your body makes vitamin D from sunlight, but many people don’t get enough sun, especially in winter or if they live far north.
-A lack of sun exposure and a diet low in vitamin D can lead to vitamin D deficiency.
+A lack of sun exposure and a diet low in vitamin D can lead to vitamin D deficiency preventing chronic diseases with vitamin D.

 Common Vitamin D Deficiency Symptoms